bitrise-io/devcenter/_articles/en/reviews/creating-add-ons.md

 2. Beta: the add-on is listed in the Bitrise Marketplace with a BETA label, and all Bitrise customers can provision it, on a free plan.
 Support must be provided.
 3. General availability (GA): the BETA tag is removed, and you can offer multiple free and paid plans to customers.
 The plan available in previous stages is disabled.

+### Alpha stage

+All add-ons start their lives in alpha.
+At this stage, they do not appear in the marketplace or in search results, and have no support requirements or feature requirements.
+Only developers and explicitly invited users have access to the add-on, using the free Test plan.
+No other subscription plan is allowed in Alpha stage.

+All add-ons must have a Step that defines the integration point with the third party: this Step does not show up in the Step library.
+If it is a modified version of an existing Step, only the previous, unmodified version will be available in the Step library during the Alpha stage.

+To proceed to the beta stage, the add-on developer has to:

+* Test the add-on with a minimum of 10 alpha users.
+* Provide their company’s details, including business, engineering, and contact information.
+* Provide a name and product icons for the add-on.
+* Prepare screenshots for the add-on’s marketplace listing.
+* Describe the add-on’s benefits and features.
+* Submit a state progression form.

+### Beta stage

+Beta add-ons are visible in the marketplace but still only have a single, free plan called Test.
+Being publicly available means developers can gather larger amounts of data and feedback from users.

+In the beta stage, timely support must be provided for add-ons.
+Partners are expected to acknowledge and respond to all Bitrise customer tickets related to their add-on within 48 hours.
+Parters are responsible to handle customer tickets via their own services.

+To proceed from the beta stage to GA, the developers has to:

+* Test the add-on with a minimum of 100 active beta users
+* Ensure that your add-on is backed by production-ready infrastructure that can support thousands of paid customers
+* Specify the details of free and paid plans for your add-on by submitting the details via our form

+### General availability

+When the add-on reaches GA, the BETA tag is removed and partners can offer multiple free and paid plans to Bitrise customers.
+The old Test plan is disabled and no new instances of it can be provisioned.

 ## Getting started

 All custom add-ons must be able to handle a `/provision` API endpoint, with three methods: